 about EXIT THE KING

-The absurdist playwright Eugène Ionesco wrote the witty, raucous, and ultimately deeply moving play Exit the King in 1962 after suffering a serious illness in his middle age.
+The absurdist playwright Eugène Ionesco wrote the witty, raucous, and ultimately deeply moving play Exit the King in 1962 after suffering from a serious illness in his middle age.
 He wrote that the illness and the fear that it provoked prompted him to see if “one could learn to die.”
-More than anything else, Exit the King is an attempt to come to grips with the inevitability of death.
+More than anything else, Exit the King is his attempt to come to grips with the inevitability of death.
 But it is at the same time a play that celebrates life, delighting in all of its ridiculousness, preposterousness, and fragile beauty.